ispyb/py-ispyb/docs/auth.md

 # Authentication and authorization

 `py-ispyb` relies on plugins to handle different methods of authenticating users to the system.
-There are some mechanisms that are implemented natively like LDAP, keycloak and dummy that can be used out-of-the-box but it is worth noting that anyone can write his own plugin.
+There are some mechanisms that are implemented natively like LDAP, keycloak and dummy that can be used out-of-the-box.
+However,it is worth noting that anyone can write his own plugin.

 There's a dedicated endpoint that allows to use the different plugins that are installed.
-This endpoint receives as parameters: `plugin`, `username`, `password` and `token`
+This endpoint receives as parameters:

+- **plugin** - name of the plugin to be used for authentication, as specified in configuration
+- **username** _(optional)_
+- **password** _(optional)_
+- **token** _(optional)_

 Example of the request: